Top/Articles/UniFi hit by 25 flaws at once: cameras, door locks and routers

 On July 2, 2026, networking brand UniFi disclosed 15 new vulnerabilities.
 Security cameras, door-access control, and routers are all in scope, and 6 can be exploited with no login.
 Earlier holes are already used in real attacks; we lay out the fixed version per product and the update steps to do first.

-On July 2, 2026, Ubiquiti published its official advisory "Bulletin 066," disclosing 15 vulnerabilities spanning nearly the whole UniFi brand at once.
+On July 2, 2026, Ubiquiti published its official advisory "Bulletin 066," disclosing 25 vulnerabilities spanning nearly the whole UniFi brand at once.
 It is not just the routers and gateways at the heart of the network (UniFi OS).
-The list reaches security-camera management (UniFi Protect), the door and office access control that governs entry (UniFi Access), the network-management software (UniFi Network), IP phones (UniFi Talk), and store signage integration (UniFi Connect).
-The worst single flaw is CVE-2026-50746, whose CVSS (the Common Vulnerability Scoring System, a 0β10 measure of severity) is a perfect 10.0: an attacker can push arbitrary commands to the device with no login at all.
+The list reaches security-camera management (UniFi Protect) and its outdoor lighting hardware (UniFi Protect Floodlight), the door and office access control that governs entry (UniFi Access), the network-management software (UniFi Network), IP phones (UniFi Talk), and store signage integration (UniFi Connect).
+The worst single flaw is CVE-2026-50746, whose CVSS (the Common Vulnerability Scoring System, a 0–10 measure of severity) is a perfect 10.0: an attacker can push arbitrary commands to the device with no login at all.

-Of the 15, 6 need no login (unauthenticated) to exploit, and the rest use "a low-privileged user who can reach the network" as a foothold to take over the device or steal data.
-One relief is that Ubiquiti has a fix for all 15.
+Of the 25, seven score CVSS 9.0 or above (critical) and the other 18 are high.
+Several need no login (unauthenticated) to exploit, and the rest use "a low-privileged user who can reach the network" as a foothold to take over the device or steal data.
+One relief is that Ubiquiti has a fix for all 25.
 But the holes disclosed earlier (Bulletin 064/065, covered below) are already on the US CISA's list of vulnerabilities exploited in real attacks (KEV) and are being targeted right now.
-UniFi is very much in attackers' sights, so treat these 15 on a "once it's public, it's fast" footing.
+UniFi is very much in attackers' sights, so treat these 25 on a "once it's public, it's fast" footing.

-- βOn July 2, 2026, Ubiquiti disclosed 15 vulnerabilities in UniFi-related products in Bulletin 066 (Ubiquiti Community)
+• βœ“On July 2, 2026, Ubiquiti disclosed 25 vulnerabilities in UniFi-related products in Bulletin 066 (Ubiquiti Community); the advisory was revised to 1.1 on July 26

 ?
 Unconfirmed

-- ?For these 15, no CISA KEV listing or real-world exploitation has been confirmed as of writing (the three earlier flaws are already on KEV)
+• ?For these 25, no CISA KEV listing, real-world exploitation, or public proof-of-concept has been confirmed as of writing (the three earlier flaws are already on KEV)

 And it is not only the network's front door at stake.
 An attacker may be able to peek at security-camera footage, or reach into access control to touch unlock records and door operation.
 Because UniFi bundles networking, video, and physical security into one system, a takeover puts far more at risk.